AndrewWasHere/flashcards/README.md

 So, for instance, a gtk front end could be written with a Quiz mixin to present the user with a GUI interface instead of the text-based one that flashcards.py presents.
-Or the Quiz class culd be wrapped inside a web API to create a client-server-based interface.
+Or the Quiz class could be wrapped inside a web API to create a client-server-based interface.

 Flashcards.py is the application, presenting card questions and answers, and